If you find prospecting hard, you are not alone.

 - Choose the files you want to save from your computer.
 (You can add as many files as you want)

 - Once your files are uploaded, click Create Smart Link.
-Your new file gets listed in the Smart Links page.
+Your new file gets listed on the Smart Links page.

 - Click ‘Copy link‘.
 And use it as you please.

-Sales Navigator is a natural choice for those looking for a tool to find, engage and build relationships with relevant prospects on Linkedin.
-Its Advanced Search, Team Link, Saved Search, and InMail features are game-changers for B2B companies looking to speed up and scale their prospecting game.
+Sales Navigator is a natural choice for those looking for a tool to find, engage and build relationships with your target audience on LinkedIn.
+Its Advanced Search, Spotlights, Account Insights, and InMail features are game-changers for B2B companies looking to speed up and scale their lead generation game.